carcaschoi/tinfoil-json/README.md

 * User friendly？？

 # How to use
-Firstly, you must jailbreak your own nintendo switch
+Firstly, you must jailbreak your own nintendo switch with Custom firmware.
+The CFW I recommended is Atmosphere-NX with sigpatches

 You are recommend to delete file [switch/tinfoil/locations.conf] before adding server

-Just Add this Ulimate server in [tinfoil](https://tinfoil.io).
+Then adding this Ulimate server in [tinfoil](https://tinfoil.io).
 It will auto add and update all of the alternative shops.

 ```
 Protocol: https